olpa/gf-tokipona/README.md

 - `tp`: Toki Pona equivalent of the English phrase,
 - `gf`: preferred parse tree for the Toke Pona phrase.

+#### PU treebank

+The file `./external/pu_phrases/treebank.txt` contains all the phrases from the official Toki Pona book.

 ## Test

 The file `treebank.json` is a test fixture.
 To check the conversion: